collapsed-stacks/startups/questions/7514/can-urban-designers-be-an-entrepreneur.md

 - tagged: `entrepreneurship`
 - score: 2

-<p>Everybody hopes to have her or his business.
-I am an urban designer and I want to have my own business.</p>
+Everybody hopes to have her or his business.
+I am an urban designer and I want to have my own business.

-<p>Urban designers are not only a physical designer.
+Urban designers are not only a physical designer.
 They find solutions to qualify people's life.
 In fact they are similar to doctors.
 They are City's doctor.
 Urban designers often work in a big group in a big company.
-Their domain work has been limited to designing urban space and places, providing land use schemes, create an inspirational approach to urban design, architecture and public realm etc.</p>
+Their domain work has been limited to designing urban space and places, providing land use schemes, create an inspirational approach to urban design, architecture and public realm etc.

-<p>To me there are a lot of ways for urban designers to present their talent.
+To me there are a lot of ways for urban designers to present their talent.
 For example they can be active in tourism industrial.
-They can establish travel agency and manage it.</p>
+They can establish travel agency and manage it.

-<p>If you were urban designer how do you start your own business?</p>
+If you were urban designer how do you start your own business?

 ## Answer 8179